-How I came to find my style

 I was in a bad relationship, living from hand to mouth every day, trying to raise a baby and working for a bad cut with a long commute.
 I tried to get professional counselling but I was told that there was a 9 month wait before I could see anyone and I just sank down and down.
 Unfortunately for me, I was too good at masking after a lifetime of practice and I felt ashamed to ask for help when I could see that mental health services were so strapped in my home town.
 After all, I was self-sedating and keeping myself busy with opening Joe’s Custom Tattoo Studio, my current studio’s precursor, so I didn’t really let that stuff creep in if I could help it.

 I was desperate for something to give and in winter 2013, it did.
 I found the strength to walk away from a hard relationship that should have ended years before.

-So how does this tie in with these weird, alien expressions of creativity?
+So how does this tie in with finding my unique way to express creativity?